HAProxy Reaches Over 2 Million Requests per Second on a Single Arm-based AWS Graviton2 Instance

 About HAProxy Technologies

 HAProxy Technologies is the company behind HAProxy, the world’s fastest and most widely-used software load balancer.
 Rapidly deploy HAProxy products to deliver websites and applications with the utmost performance, observability and security at any scale and in any environment.
-HAProxy Technologies is headquartered in Waltham, MA, with multiple offices across the US and Europe.
+HAProxy Technologies is headquartered in Newton, MA, with multiple offices across the US and Europe.
 Learn more at HAProxy.com.